Gonzih/docker-csgo-server/README.md

 ## Team Fortress 2 + Docker

 ### Details:
-By default image is build with enabled autoupdate feature (take a look at tf.sh file).
+By default image is build with enabled autoupdate feature (take a look at `tf.sh` file).
-You can create new Dockerfile based on that image and customize it with plugins, configs, CMD and ENTRYPOINT instructions.
+You can create new Dockerfile based on that image (FROM tf2) and customize it with plugins, configs, CMD and ENTRYPOINT instructions.

 ```shell
 # Build image and tag it as tf2